translate/pootle/docs/server/commands.rst

 and bundle CSS and JavaScript; this app has a management command that is used to make these preparations using the command ``assets build``.
 This command is usually executed after the :ref:`collectstatic <commands#collectstatic>` one.

+.. _commands#webpack:

+webpack
+^^^^^^^

+.. versionadded:: 2.7

+The `webpack <http://webpack.github.io/>`_ tool is used under the hood to bundle JavaScript scripts, and this management command is a convenient wrapper that sets everything up ready for production and makes sure to include any 3rd party customizations.

+When the ``--dev`` flag is enabled, development builds will be created and the process will start a watchdog to track any client-side scripts for changes.
+Use this only when developing Pootle.

 .. _commands#useful_django_commands: